 Over the past decade, advances in technology have kept CPAs and accounting professionals on their toes as artificial intelligence, robotics, data analytics, cybersecurity, blockchain, IT auditing and governance, and other technologies permeate the services they deliver – and there is no sign of them slowing down.
 To maintain their status as leaders and trusted business advisers, accountants must master many of these technology-specific hard skills along with ever-relevant skills to communicate crucial insights to their employers and clients and to be digitally agile.
 Educators are now faced with the challenge of meeting this growing need and consider how to best prepare our graduates of higher education accounting programs.
 This page has been created to provide you with resources as you consider how STEM legislation in the K-12 arena and the potential for having your accounting program designated as a STEM program will impact you.

-Introduced in the House of Representatives in May 2021 by Representatives Haley Stevens (D) and Victoria Spartz (R), the Accounting STEM Pursuit Act of 2021 proposes the amendment of the Student Support and Academic Enrichment Grant program to also promote awareness of accounting as a part of STEM in K-12 education.
+Introduced in the House of Representatives in May 18, 2023 by Representatives Haley Stevens (D) and Victoria Spartz (R), H.R.
+3541: To amend the Student Support and Academic Enrichment Grant program to promote career awareness in accounting as part of a well-rounded STEM educational experience proposes the amendment of the Student Support and Academic Enrichment Grant program to also promote awareness of accounting as a part of STEM in K-12 education.

 STEM in Higher Education Accounting Programs

-Watch the archive of our October 2021 Faculty Hour for more information on the background and how you can get involved in the STEM initiative.
+Watch the archive of our October 2021 Faculty Hour for more information and hear about two programs that have successfully changed their CIP codes to ones on the DHS approved list.
 Register and watch the archived recording here.